 GNOME Shell can display weather forecast and different timezones inside the message tray (aka the notification area) and in this post I show you how to set it up.
-But why might you want to? […]
+Why?
+Well, being able to instantly […]

 A wave of usability improvements are on the horizon for the humble GNOME Weather app.
 The current version of the meteorological must-have might have made my list of the best weather apps for Ubuntu and […]

 Need a weather app for Ubuntu 18.04 and Linux Mint?
 These useful tools show the weather forecast directly on the Linux desktop.

 Simple Weather Indicator for Ubuntu's Unity desktop has reached version 1.0.
 It adds more meteorological metadata including 'feels like' temperature.

 Coffee is a new Linux app that helps you to stay up-to-date with current news and weather without needing to touch the new tab button in your browser.